TileDB-Inc/TileDB/doc/source/performance/performance-factors.rst

     read queries, as TileDB must internally sort and determine potential overlap of cell data across all fragments.
-It therefore improves performance to consolidate arrays with a large number of fragments; consolidation collapses all fragments into a single one.
+It therefore improves performance to consolidate arrays with a large number of fragments; consolidation collapses a set of fragments into a single one.

 Attribute subsetting
     A benefit of the column-oriented nature of attribute storage in TileDB is